remix-run/remix/packages/create-remix/templates/cloudflare-workers/README.md

 ## Development

-You will be running two processes during development when using Vercel as your server.
+You will be running two processes during development when using Miniflare as your server (miniflare is a local environment for Cloudflare Workers).

-- Your Miniflare server in one (miniflare is a local environment for Cloudflare Workers)
+- Your Miniflare server in one
 - The Remix development server in another

 ```sh